wavelet-lab/docs/source/hardware/xmass.rst

 There are two clock domains on the xMASS SDR:

-* **REFCLK**: Reference clock used for phase synchronization and RF frequency calibration.
+* **REFCLK**: The continuous reference frequency distributed to the xMASS board and all attached xSDR modules.
-* **SYSREF**: Event synchronization: start, stop, and other control signals.
+* **SYSREF**: A timing/event synchronization pulse distributed to all xSDR modules.

 The **LMK05318B** serves as the central clocking IC on the xMASS SDR and can use different clock sources: